Is Growing a Church from 50 to 100 Possible?

 - Most of the people want the church to remain small

-- People attending are close to the pastor either they like his vision, are related or just like the pastor
+- People attending are close to the pastor, either they like his vision, are related, or just like the pastor

-- Limited youth and children programs
+- Limited youth and children’s programs

-- No training for staff
+- There is no training for staff

 - No growth classes for members or visitors